dbaltor/library-k8s-msa/README.md

 <code>&lt;img th:src="@{tanzu.png}" width="200" height="200"/&gt;</code>

 Save the file, commit and push the change.
 The pipeline should restart its work after some seconds.
 If that doesn't happen, *please make sure the pipeline is not paused*.
-Wait for the full conclusion which is going to take some minutes and then refresh the application home page to see the change. **Long live to DevOps!**
+Wait for the full conclusion which is going to take some minutes and then refresh the application home page to see the change. **Long live DevOps!**

 *IMPORTANT NOTICE*
 You can run all the other sections on the Kubernetes ditro of your choice, but as of the time of writing the [concourse-kpack-resource](https://github.com/vmware-tanzu/concourse-kpack-resource) I used in the Concourse pipeline only works with [TKGI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid-Integrated-Edition/index.html) or [GKE](https://cloud.google.com/kubernetes-engine) clusters.